💡“Building Confidence Through Innovation: From Theatre Projects to Global Solutions”

 - Nov 25, 2025

-- 9 min read
+- 8 min read

-In 2003, during my first week as a student Operating Department Practitioner (ODP), I identified a global patient-safety problem that would later evolve into the concept behind the global innovative medical device: LEAFix.
+In 2003, during my first week as a student Operating Department Practitioner (ODP), I identified a global patient safety problem that would later evolve into the concept behind the global innovative medical device: LEAFix.
 Tackling something so significant simply felt far beyond me at that time in my very early career in healthcare.

 So, once qualified as an ODP I spent more than a decade building the skills, confidence, and strategic insight needed to take on a challenge of that scale.
 I did this by identifying improvement projects related to both patient & staff safety within my department, teaching me how to analyse problems, lead change, and implement solutions that lasted.

-Over the years that followed, I created and delivered multiple high-impact innovations within my NHS department: improving pressure-relief systems for surgical patients, strengthening sharps safety, transforming waste management, saving more than £500,000, and establishing communication systems that connected colleagues across shifts and sites.
+Over the years that followed, I created and delivered multiple high-impact innovations within my NHS department: improving pressure relief systems for surgical patients, strengthening sharps safety, transforming waste management, saving more than ÂŁ500,000, and establishing communication systems that connected colleagues across shifts and sites.
 These were not small wins, they became the training ground that shaped my innovation mindset.

+This blog shares that journey.
 It explains how recognising a problem is only the beginning, and how intrapreneurial projects within your own department can provide the structure, confidence, and experience needed to eventually tackle the bigger, more complex challenge you’ve been quietly thinking about.

 Whether you’re a new healthcare professional or an experienced clinician who has spotted something that needs fixing but doesn’t know where to begin, this story is designed to help you take the first step, and the next.
+Innovation doesn’t start with a product, it starts with a person realising that something just isn’t right and refusing to ignore it.

 In 2003, on my second day in the operating theatre's as a student Operating Department Practitioner (ODP), I noticed something that simply wasn’t right, a patient’s vital endo- tracheal tube (ETT) being secured with a strip of generic, multi-patient hospital tape.
 I couldn't believe what I was seeing, and I asked the question to the qualified staff “Why are you securing a patient’s airway with tape?
 Where’s the thing?
 There was no thing, just tape”